 1. Make any of these 30-minute dinner recipes.

 Nothing beats a good weeknight dinner recipe, one that comes together from start to finish in 30 minutes or less.
 These quick dinner ideas pack a punch of flavor despite their short cooking time and without any extensive meal prep.
-If you’re someone who enjoys cooking at the end of a long day or who wants to eat something different each night of the week, this strategy is a great one.
-I do recommend choosing weeknight dinner recipes ahead of time, so you know you’ll have the ingredients on hand when you’re ready to cook.
+If you’re someone who enjoys cooking at the end of your day or who wants to eat something different each night of the week, this easy recipe strategy is a great one.
+I recommend choosing weeknight dinner recipes ahead of time, so you know you’ll have the ingredients on hand when you’re ready to cook.
 Here are some of my favorite quick dinner recipes:

 - Herb & Garlic Mushroom Pasta